xqiu35/Simple_Graphic_Engine/README.md

 Project can be build in debug mode, x64 platform using using Visual Studio 2013 <br/>

+Sample program is present in main.cpp.
+The program will draw a rotating cube in the window. <br/>

 The output .exe file and .dll files are contained in cube.zip.<br/>

 You should be able to download cube.zip file and run the example program.<br/>